caryoscelus/tam-rogue/README.md

 LAUNCHING
 ---------
-Simply change directory to test and launch ./start.sh; this will start both "graphical" client and client/server (which is combined now) Alternativly, you could launch them by yourself: src/main/test/testclient.py and src/gfxclient/curses/main.py
+Simply change directory to test/ and launch ./start.sh; this will start both "graphical" client and client/server (which is combined now).
+Alternativly, you could launch them by yourself: src/main/test/testclient.py and src/gfxclient/curses/main.py; they could not work if not launched from thier directory.

 LICENSE
 -------